Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 \section{Introduction}

 On contact $3$-manifolds, surgery on Legendrian knots is a well-storied affair, but much less well-studied is surgery on transverse knots.
-In this paper, we will systematically study transverse surgery, and its effect on open book decompositions, the Heegaard Floer contact invariant, and tightness.
-Along the way, we will see that many of the past results for surgery on Legendrian knots become more natural when phrased in the language of transverse surgery.
+In this paper, we will systematically study transverse surgery: its relation to surgery on Legendrian knots; an algorithm for modifying an open book to describe the result of transverse surgery on a binding component; tightness results for inadmissible transverse surgeries on certain fibred knots; and cases where inadmissible transverse surgery results in an overtwisted manifold.
+Along the way, we will see that many existing results regarding surgery on Legendrian knots are more naturally expressed in the language of transverse surgery.